Instellate/sharity/PROTOCOL.md

 - WebSocket Relay.
 A websocket relay used for control messages.
 The implementation of this is defined at [WebSocket Establishment](#websocket-establishment)

 ## WebSocket Establishment
 For the websocket establishment to work.
-The Uploader needs to generate a Ed25519 key.
+The Uploader needs to generate an Ed25519 key.
 This key is shared out of bands to the Downloader.

 The websocket url is defined by the implementor.